 Our curriculum is designed to use skills that have already been learnt in different contexts (sometimes called ‘interleaving’) whenever we can.
 This helps pupils to remember and to make connections between different parts of the curriculum.

-Our curriculum is informed (but not dictated) by the Power Maths scheme for learning.
-Teachers can use or adapt activities for fluency, reasoning and mastery for tasks within each block.
+Our curriculum is informed (but not dictated) by the Power Maths scheme for learning in years 1 to 6 (White Rose Maths Edition) and White Rose for Foundation 2.
 The reason we have chosen to follow the Power Maths/White Rose curriculum is because of its emphasis on securing key skills first before the children then apply them to more complex concepts.
 The fundamental idea behind our curriculum design is to support pupils to be able to perform simpler tasks so they can then move on to perform more complex tasks.
 For example, before addition and subtraction is taught, there is a period of time spent learning the basics of place value.
-We want our students to become fluent in the fundamentals of mathematics, to be able to reason and to solve problems.
-By following an interleaved curriculum, we believe they are given the right tools at the right time to do this.
+We want our pupils to become fluent in the fundamentals of mathematics, to be able to reason and to solve problems.

 Objects, pictures, words, numbers and symbols are everywhere.
 The mastery approach incorporates all of these to help pupils explore and demonstrate mathematical ideas, enrich their learning experience and deepen understanding.
 Together, these elements help cement knowledge so pupils truly understand what they’ve learnt.